 There are several reasons the prosecutor (or court) may drop or dismiss criminal charges.
 When a defendant is represented by a skilled criminal defense lawyer, they are more likely to convince the prosecutor to get the criminal charges dropped or dismissed.

-Some of the most common reasons charges get dropped and dismissed in Texas are:
+Here are some of the most common reasons charges get dropped and dismissed in Texas:

 Do Dismissed Criminal Charges Appear on Criminal Record?